Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: Introduction

 \begin{example} Consider a link $\mathcal L$ in the thickening $F\x[-1,1]$ of $F$.
 Let $L\subset F$ be a diagram of the link $\mathcal L$.
 Assume that the diagram $L$ has $n$ crossings ordered somehow.

 For any vector $v\in\{0,1\}^n$ one can define the {\it associated resolution configuration} $D_L(v)$ obtained by taking the resolution of the diagram $L$ corresponding to $v$ (that is, taking the 0-resolution at the $i$-th crossing if $v_i =0$, and the 1-resolution otherwise) and then placing arcs corresponding to each of the crossings labeled by 0's in $v$ (that is, at the $i$-th crossing if $v_i=0$), see Fig.~\ref{fig:resolution}.
+For $v=(v_1,...,v_n)$, define $|v|$ to be $(v_1)^2+...+(v_n)^2=v_1+...+v_n$, which is called Manhattan norm in \cite{LSk}.
+The index of the associated configuration is $\ind(D_L(v))=n-|v|$.